anitha-bhat-0504/growth-playbooks/README.md

 A collection of product and go-to-market playbooks for market readiness.

 ## What this is
-This repository shows how I structure product playbooks that align product, marketing, sales, and customer-facing teams around a shared view of the market.
+This repository shows how I structure product launches for new products and GtM launches for existing products that align product, marketing, sales, and customer-facing teams around a shared view of the market.

-## What a playbook covers
+## What this covers
-Typical sections include:
+Typical frameworks including:
-- product narrative
+- product playbook
-- ideal customer profile
-- key use cases
-- competitive landscape
+- GtM checklist
+- Compeition deep dives
-- market context
+- Creation of market activation assets like whitepapers,blogs
-- messaging inputs
-- launch and enablement considerations

 ## Why it matters
-A strong playbook creates a single source of truth for cross-functional teams and improves internal readiness before launch or expansion.
+Strong frameworks creates a single source of truth for cross-functional teams and help scale GtM efforts through scalables and repeatable processes.

 ## What’s in this repository
 - reusable templates